canyie/Riru-MomoHider/README.md

 Run gradle task :module:assembleMagiskRelease from Android Studio or command line, magisk module zip will be saved to module/build/outputs/magisk/.

 ## Known Issues
-- Since Android 11, Google has removed /sbin and Magisk will generate random directory to replace it.
+- Since Android 11, Google has removed /sbin and Magisk will use a random generated directory instead.
 Now this module hardcoded this path in code, so it may not work in Android 11.

 ## Discussion
 - [QQ Group: 949888394](https://shang.qq.com/wpa/qunwpa?idkey=25549719b948d2aaeb9e579955e39d71768111844b370fcb824d43b9b20e1c04)